frontity/step-by-step-tutorial/tutorial/part4-adding-styling/styled-components.md

-# Style the components
+# Styled components

 > *__[TO DO]__ modify this text to suit new context.*

 > *__[TO DO]__ this section is long - consider splitting it into 2 or more sections.*

-Now let's create some CSS components.
+In this section we're going to create some CSS components, also known as styled components.
 These components are created using `styled`, which like `css` is a function.
 However the HTML tag that you want to style is appended with dot notation and then, again like `css`, the function takes a template literal containing CSS as it's argument.

 As a basic example let's start by creating a `<Header>` component and give it a background colour, though first we need to import `styled` from Frontity.